EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 ### Borrowing in Rust is difficult

 The goal of the creator of Rust was to disappear all the heap memory management errors that you probably already know about, for this Rust makes sure that there can only be one variable that *owns* one value, this possession can be transferred from one variable to another by borrowing but at all times there can only be one owner ~~to rule them all~~.
+This approach makes complicated, but not impossible, to create memory leaks.

-When I was reading about this I found this video helpful to learn borrowing:
+Tip: When I was reading about this I found this video helpful to learn borrowing:

 {{< youtube id="4RZzjXmXcKg" >}}